Boltzmann transport theory of magnon-exciton drag: Acknowledgment

 \section{Acknowledgment}

-We thank F. Dirnberger and A. Chernikov for helpful discussions.
+We thank F.~Dirnberger, A.~Chernikov, D.~Erkensten and E.~Malic for helpful discussions.
 Z.A.I. and M.M.G are grateful to RSF Project 23-12-00142 for financial support.
 Z.A.I gratefully acknowledges the BASIS foundation.